Monica-Vu/cs_knowledge/Graphs/theory.md

-// TODO: make more detailed notes
 # Graphs
-A non-linear data structure that has a finite set of node (vertices) that are connected by edges.
+* A non-linear data structure that has a finite set of node (vertices) that are connected by edges.
+* Edges can be directed or undirected along with an optional value (this is known as a weighted graph).

+## Trees
+Unidirected non-cyclic graph in which any two vertices are connected by exactly on edge

 ## Uses
+* Model relationship
 * Represent networks (real-life or social)
 * Paths in a city of telephone network

 ## Representations
+In algorithm interview, you are typically given the input as 2D matrices where the cells are the nodes and each cell can traverse to its adjacent cells.
+Being able to traverse through a 2D matrix is important.
+Make sure to do boundary checking.

 ### Adjacency matrix
 * A 2D list/array of size V x V, where V is the number of vertices or nodes in the graph
 * 1 means there's a edge from vertex i to j while 0 means there's no connection